 Many alleged offenders in DUI cases assume that the Intoxilyzer 8000 is an otherwise infallible piece of machinery and any results of tests performed on it that indicate BACs of 0.08 or higher translate to automatic convictions.
 The truth, however, is that the Intoxilyzer 8000 is an extremely complex device that needs to be properly maintained in accordance with state law, and any one of a number of possible human errors or mechanical issues can negate the results of even failed tests.

 Attorney for DUI Intoxilyzer 8000 Arrests in Brooksville, FL

 Were you recently arrested in Central Florida for DUI as the result of a failed Intoxilyzer 8000 test?
-You will want to make sure that you contact Ashley M. Aulls, P.A. as soon as possible for help achieving the most favorable resolution to your case.
+You will want to make sure that you contact The Law Office of Ashley Aulls, P.A. as soon as possible for help achieving the most favorable resolution to your case.

 Ashley Aulls is an experienced criminal defense lawyer in Brooksville who represents clients accused of drunk driving offenses in communities all over the greater Hernando County area, including Inverness, Spring Hill, Wildwood, Brooksville, Weeki Wachee, New Port Richey, and many others.
-Call (352) 593-4115 right now to have our attorney review your case and answer all of your legal questions during a free initial consultation.
+Call (352) 593-4115 right now to have our attorney review your case and answer all of your legal questions by setting up your first consultation.